cazacov/IntelGalileo/BalancingRobot/README.md

 ```
 The resulting performance is about 200 reads per second, 12 bytes each.

-Having the distance between mounting holes 65 and 97 mm the board pretty good fits in lego holes that have 8-mm raster.
+Having the distance between mounting holes 65 and 97 mm the board fits pretty well in Lego holes that have 8-mm raster.

 <img src="_img/galileo.jpg?raw=true" alt="Galileo board" width="640" height="480"/>